replicatedhq/replicated-docs/docs/enterprise/snapshots-restoring-full.md

     ```
     Replace `BACKUP` with the the name of the backup to restore from.

-    For more information about the available backup options, including partial backups and admin console only, see [restore](../reference/kots-cli-restore-index/) in _Reference_.
+    For more information about the available backup options, including partial backups and admin console only, see [restore](/reference/kots-cli-restore-index/) in _Reference_.

-## Restore Partial Backups from the Admin Console {#admin-console}
+## Restore the Application from the Admin Console {#admin-console}

-You can restore a partial backup from the admin console if your cluster is healthy.
-Partial backups consist of the application and its metadata.
+You can restore the application only, known as a _partial restore_, from either a full backup or a partial backup in the admin console if your cluster is healthy.
+Partial restores consist of the application volumes and manifests.

- The admin console deletes the selected application.
-All existing application manifests are removed from the cluster, and all `PersistentVolumeClaims` are deleted.
-This action is not reversible.

-  Then, all of the application manifests are redeployed to the namespace.
-All Pods are giving an extra `initContainer` and an extra directory named `.velero`, which are used to restore hooks.
-For more information about the restore process, see [Restore Reference](https://velero.io/docs/v1.9/restore-reference/) in the Velero documentation.

 :::note
-You can use the admin console to get the commands to restore a full backup or to restore only the admin console.
-Alternatively, you can use the kots CLI to restore any backup.
-See [Restore Any Backup from the CLI](#full-cli).
+Alternatively, you can use the kots CLI to restore any type of backup.
+See [Restore Any Backup from the CLI](#full-cli)
 :::

+### Use a Full Backup to do a Partial Restore

-To restore a partial backup from the admin console:
+To do a partial restore from a full backup in the admin console:

 1. Select **Full Snapshots (Instance)** from the Snapshots tab.